-That’s why NRPA is creating a campaign around Safe Routes to Parks to implement environmental and policy strategies that create safe and equitable access to parks for all people.
+That’s why NRPA created campaign around Safe Routes to Parks to implement environmental and policy strategies that create safe and equitable access to parks for all people.

 If you are interested in partnering with NRPA to help communities across the country achieve the vision of Safe Routes to Parks, please contact Rachel Banner.

 The NRPA Safe Routes to Parks Action Framework provides professionals with a “how-to” guide to implement Safe Routes to Parks strategies.